Consumer medicine information

 - ulcerative colitis (inflammation which may be due to the presence of ulcers)

-• antibiotic associated colitis (inflammation which may be associated with the past use of antibiotics) if the packaging is torn or shows signs of tampering.
+- antibiotic associated colitis (inflammation which may be associated with the past use of antibiotics)

-Your doctor will discuss the risks and benefits of using Duac Once Daily Gel when breast-feeding.
+Talk to your doctor if you are breastfeeding or intend to breastfeed.
+Your doctor will discuss the risks and benefits of using DUAC ONCE DAILY GEL when breast-feeding.

 These include: